PassiveLemon/lemonake/modules/nixos/wivrn/README.md

 >[!NOTE]
 > There is an issue where Lemonake won't inherit your cudaSupport resulting in Nvenc never being built.
 For now, override the value like so: `inputs.lemonake.packages.${pkgs.system}.wivrn-git.override { cudaSupport = true; }`

-If you use Nvidia, it is recommended to install the `monado-vulkan-layers` (In this repo) package to mitigate crashes with OpenXR.
+If you use Nvidia, it is recommended to install the `monado-vulkan-layers` package to mitigate crashes with OpenXR.
+Add it to `hardware.opengl.extraPackages`.
-You can install it in `hardware.opengl.extraPackages`.

 ## Example usage
 ```nix